sketch-hq/sketch-document/README.md

 - Document the Sketch file format
 - Validate programmatically generated Sketch documents
-- Use as a data source for
+- Use as a data source for generating:
-  - Generating type code (see [sketch-file-format-ts](https://github.com/sketch-hq/sketch-file-format-ts))
+  - Type code, (see [sketch-file-format-ts](https://github.com/sketch-hq/sketch-file-format-ts))
-  - Generating other model and factory code
+  - Other model and factory code
-  - Generating schemas in other formats, e.g. GraphQL or similar
+  - Schemas in other formats, e.g. GraphQL or similar

 ## Relationship to the Sketch Mac application